artak10t/BookUp/README.md

 # BookUp
 ![BookUp](bookUp.png)
-BookUp is a website where users can list their homes and search for vacation houses to rent.
+BookUp is a reservation platform for people who want go on vacations and can't find places to stay.
+Allows to rent and list houses.

 # MVC
 A perfectly reusable MVC software architecture allows to easily modify and change listings models.